Tohsig/obsidian-front-matter-tag-wizard/README.md

   - Can seamlessly convert single line tags to multiline tags and vice versa.
   - Optional removal of the `#` and `"` characters from tags (default: `enabled`).

+<p align="right">(<a href="#top">back to top</a>)</p>

 ## Getting Started

 This plugin has not yet been submitted to Obsidian for review, but in the meantime it can be installed for testing via the [BRAT](https://github.com/TfTHacker/obsidian42-brat) plugin.
 Once that plugin is installed, you can go to its settings page, click "Add Beta plugin" and enter the following URL:
 ```
 https://github.com/Tohsig/obsidian-frontmatter-tag-wizard
 ```

 Once installed and enabled, Frontmatter Tag Wizard will immediately start giving you tag autocompletion and autoformatting.
 If you only want the autocompletion, you can go to the Frontmatter Tag Wizard settings and turn off the autoformatting completely.

+<p align="right">(<a href="#top">back to top</a>)</p>

 ## Roadmap